|

 Photograph Collection, 1927-1931

-15 b/w photo prints and 5 photo negatives
+15 B/W photo prints and 5 photo negatives

 SWCPC 577

-Is comprised early images of Texas Technological College in 1927 or
+of Texas Technological College in 1927 or 1928.
+Includes images of athletic

-1928.
-Includes images of athletic field, chemistry building, bookstore, power plant,
+field, chemistry building, bookstore, power plant, greenhouse, President's home,

-of Texas Tech drawn by the Engineering Department in 1931.
+Texas Tech drawn by the Engineering Department in 1931.

 Lee Kitchens found the photos in his father, C. C. Perryman's effects.
-Lee Kitchens is a
+Lee

-professor in the Engineering Department at Texas Tech.
+Kitchens is a professor in the Engineering Department at Texas Tech.

 Klattenhoff Family